-The OECD Guidelines urge MNCs to respect human rights, "protect the environment, public health and safety", and to "conduct their activities in a manner contributing to the wider goal of sustainable development".
+The OECD Guidelines urge MNCs to respect human rights, "protect the environment, public health and safety," and to "conduct their activities in a manner contributing to the wider goal of sustainable development."
 With regard to human rights, the OECD Guidelines provide that MNCs should:

 - 1. Respect human rights, which means they should avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved. - 2.
 Within the context of their own activities, avoid causing or contributing to adverse human rights impacts and address such impacts when they occur. - 3.
 Seek ways to prevent or mitigate adverse human rights impacts that are directly linked to their business operations, products or services by a business relationship, even if they do not contribute to those impacts. - 4.
-Have a policy commitment to respect human rights. - 5.
-Carry out human rights due diligence as appropriate to their size, the nature and context of operations and the severity of the risks of adverse human rights impacts. - Provide for or co-operate through legitimate processes in the remediation of adverse human rights impacts where they identify that they have caused or contributed to these impacts.9
+Have a policy commitment to respect human rights.

-8 Id. at 31 & 42.
+&lt;sup>8 Id. at 31, 42.